jonathan-laurent/kappa-counterfactuals/README.md

 ### How to install

-In order to build this repository, you need to install the latest development version of KaSim: `opam pin --dev add KaSim`.
-Then, just type `make`.
+In order to build this repository, you need to install the KaSim API:
+`opam install kappa-library`.
+Then, just type `make test`.

 ### How to use

-The resimulator is mostly intended to be used as an OCaml library whose interface can be found at `src/resimulation.mli`.
-However, a restricted subset of features is currently available through the `resimulate` executable that can be used as
+The resimulator is mostly intended to be used as an OCaml library whose interface can be found at `lib/resimulation.mli`.
+However, a restricted subset of features is currently available through the `bin/resimulate` executable that can be used as
 follows:
 ```
 resimulate TRACE_FILE -b RULE